JamesLTaylor/QuantSA/Documentation/pages/home/home_code_intro.md

 and 2 test projects

 ###  `General` and `Valuation`
 Most maths and finance except valuation is implemented in `General`.
 The simulators and other valuation tools are implemented in `Valuations`.
-The main reason for this separation is that it keeps the valuation philosphy enforced.
+The main reason for this separation is that it keeps the valuation philosophy enforced.
 A product in `General` can have no reference to the `Valuations` project this forces the developer to consider only the [market observables](home_valuation_principles.html#market-observables) when implementing the cashflows of the product and not how these will be generated.

 ###  `QuantSAInterfaces`
 These are the interfaces that are used by plugins.